Our Revolution: Staffing

 At the start, the organization faced a significant staffing challenge as eight of its initial 15 staffers left before the launch when Weaver was chosen as president.
 They objected to the way he had handled Sanders's presidential campaign and to his decision to make Our Revolution a 501(c)(4).
 Some staffers also left in protest of a lack of diversity among the organization's leaders.
 The remaining staff was subsequently joined by an additional three staffers, bringing the total to ten.
+As of 2024, Our Revolution employed six staffers.

+Joseph Geevarghese has served as Our Revolution's executive director since 2019.
+As of 2024, Larry Cohen serves as chair, Megan Green as vice chair, and Richard Rodriguez as treasurer.